ietf-wg-dnsop/draft-ietf-dnsop-must-not-sha1/draft-ietf-dnsop-must-not-sha1.md

 ---
-title: "Remove SHA-1 from active use within DNSSEC"
+title: "Deprecating the use of SHA1 in DNSSEC signature algorithms"
 abbrev: MUST NOT DNSSEC with SHA-1
 docname: draft-ietf-dnsop-must-not-sha1-01
 category: std